winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/LONGDESCRIPTION.md

         1. Query Intent with Watson Assistant
         2. Deep Conversational Model
 2. Layer 2
-    1. Threat Scoring Model
+    1. Emergency Scoring Model

 In Layer 1, the models will receive inputs from the IoTs/chatbot directly.
 Within this layer, each model will be trained on the user's own behavoiral patterns within the household.
 Their eventual output will be a weight/score that will serve as an input to Layer 2.

 Within Layer 1, the Comprehensive NLP Model will consist of the Query Intent with Watson Assistant and a Deep Conversational Model.
 A portion of the Query Intent with Watson Assistant is completed within the 48 hours.
 However, a Deep Conversational Model is a highly complex research area which would require more resources to develop a working model.

-In Layer 2, the Threat Scoring Model will receive the outputs from Layer 1 as its input.
+In Layer 2, the Emergency Scoring Model will receive the outputs from Layer 1 as its input.
 Ideally, some form of online learning should be in place here.
-This allows for the Threat Scoring Model to re-train on-the-go.
+This allows for the Emergency Scoring Model to re-train on-the-go.
 The online learning will provide feedback to the model if the eventual output is a True Positive, False Positive, False Negative or True Negative.

 *Due to the complexity of such implementation and the time constraint of the hackathon, the series of explanation above is not perfect and will require refinement with further research*